sakoh/wordpress-test/README.md

 # Development Test

-Quickly assemble a small Wordpress site.
+Assemble a small Wordpress site.
+Feel free to clone this repo and build within it.

+    git clone git@git.gunnjerkens.com:internal/wordpress-test.git

 ## Requirements

 All content must be editable in Wordpress.

 - home page
   - global menu which collapses below 768px wide.
 Pages in menu can be empty, except for title.
     - About
     - Products
     - Contact